 Lime House Yoga studio is 100 percent a 'wow' venue.
-Set a short view back from the wild stretch of coastline between St Agnes & Newquay, the building radiates openness and light.
-You can tell that a lotta love, inspiration and hard graft have gone into the creation of this beautiful space, and it's an absolute pleasure to be welcomed in.
+Set a short way back from the wild stretch of coastline between St Agnes & Newquay, the building radiates openness and light.
+You can tell that a lot of love, inspiration and hard graft have gone into the creation of this beautiful space, and it's an absolute pleasure to be welcomed in.

-Each time we experience pain or discomfort in the body, it's a distraction from mindfulness or meditation that we may be practicing - as well as a constant drain on our energy.
-Imagine having less (even none?) of those to carry with us throughout our days.
+Each time we experience pain or discomfort in the body, it's a distraction from the mindfulness or meditation that we are trying to practice, as well as a constant drain on our energy.

 I am a terrible fidgiter and have to work really hard to sit, stand or lie still.
-My breathwork practice helps enormously with this, using longer exhales to down-regulate my nervous system and relax into stillness (or closer to stillness).
+My breathwork practice helps enormously with this, using longer exhales to down-regulate my nervous system and relax into stillness.

-By extending my exhales to be longer than my inhales (counting is BIG in breathwork), I really feel my whole system slowing down and 'landing' in the present space I'm in.
-I use this technique a lot, both in stressful situations and when I'm 'buzzing' in a good way but want to bring myself back to baseline.
-I actually get this a lot when I'm writing about an idea I'm passionate about.
-I type rapidly to keep up with my thoughts and then realise I haven't breathed properly in about ten minutes!
+By extending my exhales to be longer than my inhales, I really feel my whole system slowing down and 'landing' into the space I'm in.
+I use this technique a lot, both in stressful situations, and when I'm 'buzzing' in a good way but want to bring myself back to calm.

 You can also use this technique the other way around, increasing inhales to 'wake up' and get going if you're in a very restful state.
 Breathpod videos explain this really well!